bge-barcoding/BGEE/README.md

 | BSNHM046-24 | BSNHM046-24 | path/toBSNHM046-24.fasta |

 ## Customising snakemake configuration file ##
-- Update config.yaml with neccessary paths and variables.
-  - See [MitoGeneExtractor README.md](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/README.md) for explanation of Exonernate ('r' and 's') run paramters.
+- Update `config/config.yaml` with neccessary paths and variables - See [MitoGeneExtractor README.md](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/README.md) for a more detailed explanation of Exonernate run paramters.
-  - See [config.yaml](https://github.com/SchistoDan/BGEE/blob/main/config/config.yaml) for information on filtering variables and thresholds (default is likely suitable in most cases).
-- Rule-specific resources in the [config.yaml](https://github.com/SchistoDan/BGEE/blob/main/config/config.yaml) - Each rule can specify the necessary number of threads and memory resources (in Mb) for every job (e.g. specifying 4 threads and 4G memory for fastp_pe_merge would allocate those resources for every 'fastp_pe_merge' job).
+- Rule-specific resources in the [config.yaml](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/config/config.yaml) - Each rule can specify the necessary number of threads and memory resources (in Mb) for every job (e.g. specifying 4 threads and 4G memory for fastp_pe_merge would allocate those resources for every 'fastp_pe_merge' job).
 ```# config/config.yaml

 ## General BGEE pipeline parameters and paths